Duroktar/Wolf/README.md

 ## **Changelog**

+## v0.4.2 ~ hotfix

+Fixes a regression of issue #54 on some systems.
 ## v0.4.1 ~ Patch

 Fixed issues 52 and 53 on GitHub and added test cases for each (Fixes contributed by @[Almenon](https://github.com/Almenon))